ClickHouse/ClickHouse/docs/en/sql-reference/window-functions/index.md

 - `0` for 1st row,
 - ${metric_i - metric_{i-1} \over timestamp_i - timestamp_{i-1}}  * interval$ for $i_th$ row.

+### SESSION frame

+This frame includes all rows separated by no more than a given timeout.

+FIXME add some proper docs

 ## References

 ### GitHub Issues